 What Is cis-10-Heptadecenoic Acid (17:1 c) & What Foods Can I Find It In?

-cis-10-Heptadecenoic acid, 17:1 c, belongs to the class of organic compounds known as long-chain fatty acids.
+cis-10-Heptadecenoic acid, identified as 17:1 c, falls within the category of long-chain fatty acids.

-It’s a monounsaturated cis fatty acid and the cis-isomer of Heptadecenoic acid 17:1.
+It's a monounsaturated cis fatty acid and serves as the cis-isomer of Heptadecenoic acid 17:1.

-cis-10-Heptadecenoic acid has been examined for potential antitumor activity, but research has not given clear answers yet.
+cis-10-Heptadecenoic acid has been explored for potential antitumor activity, though research has yet to provide definitive answers.

 Table of Contents